MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

 4. Click **Qualify** from the top menu.
 5. The lead will be qualified like the previous lead, and you will be taken to the newly created Opportunity record from the qualified Lead.
 6. Locate the Contact field.
 You will find that Jon Doe is now a Contact record.
 7. Locate the Account field.
-You will find that Test Coffee Shop, Inc. is now an Account record.
+You will find that Doe, Inc. is now an Account record.

 #### Task 3 – Disqualify a Lead
 1. If necessary, go to your Sales Hub application.